| Limited time courses starting soon, choose from the 30-day Nutrition Reset or the Mid Winter whole health reset |

 Rare but widely discussed complications include:

-While these complications are real, they remain extremely uncommon in people receiving treatment for osteoporosis.
+While these complications are real, they remain extremely uncommon in people receiving treatment for osteoporosis – for example ONJ occurs in just 1 to 69 out of every 100,000 people who take oral bisphosphonates.

-For most high-risk individuals, the benefits of fracture prevention greatly outweigh these risks.
+This means for most high-risk people, the benefits of these medications for fracture prevention far outweighs the risks.

-Because bisphosphonates remain in bone for years, treatment is often reassessed after:
+Because bisphosphonates remain in the bone for years, treatment is often reassessed with either a DEXA scan or FRAX score after:

 Other Effective Medication Options